Uniqueness of the multiplicative cyclotomic trace: The symmetric monoidal structure on noncommutative motives

 has a canonical presentable symmetric monoidal structure.
 This structure is compatible with the symmetric monoidal structure on $\idemstabcat$ in the sense that the functor

 is symmetric monoidal. \end{proposition}

-\begin{proof} The $\i$-category $\Pre(\aC)$ admits a symmetric monoidal structure such that the Yoneda embedding $\aC \to \Pre(\aC)$ is a symmetric monoidal functor \cite[6.3.1.12]{HA}.
-Furthermore, the $\i$-category $\Stab(\aC)$ admits a symmetric monoidal structure such that the stabilization functor $\aC \to \Stab(\aC)$ is symmetric monoidal \cite[6.3.1.22]{HA}.
-It follows that $\Stab(\Pre(\idemstabcat)^{\omega})$ is a commutative $\ispec$ algebra.
+\begin{proof} The $\i$-category $\Pre(\aC)$ admits a symmetric monoidal structure such that the Yoneda embedding $\aC \to \Pre(\aC)$ is a symmetric monoidal functor; see~\cite[Corollary~6.3.1.12]{HA}.
+Furthermore, the $\i$-category $\Stab(\aC)$ admits a symmetric monoidal structure such that the stabilization functor $\aC \to \Stab(\aC)$ is symmetric monoidal; see~\cite[Example 6.3.1.22 and Proposition 6.3.2.18]{HA}.
+It follows that $\Stab(\Pre(\idemstabcat)^{\omega})$ is a stable presentable symmetric monoidal $\i$-category.
 Finally, the functor